The Meaning of Bitcoin

 They take minutes.

 As long as the information is processed, the job is done.
-(Well the part of exchange – you probably still have to produce the work).
+(Well the part of exchange.
+You still have to produce the work).

 Work on your bottlenecks and provide value to your customers as quickly as possible.
 By doing so, your customers will stay with you in the long-term.